system76/firmware-open/docs/intel-me.md

 ME: Error Code                  : 0
 ```

-## Tiger Lake-U
+## S0ix

-Models using TGL-U processors default to having the IME enabled.
-TGL-U removes
-support for S3 and requires S0ix.
-This requires all CPU, PCH, and PCIe devices
+S0ix (Modern Standby, s2idle) requires all CPU, PCH, and PCIe devices to have
-to have ACPI defined low power states.
-With S0ix, the CPU has numerous states
+ACPI defined low power states.
+The CPU has numerous states for low power, with
-for low power, with the lowest being C10.
-In order to reach this C10 state, the
+the lowest being C10.
+In order to reach this C10 state, the CSME must report
-IME must report that it is in a low power state.
-Disabling the ME with the HAP
+that it is in a low power state.

-bit keeps the CPU in the C8 state.
-This nearly triples the power usage in S0ix
+Disabling the CSME with the HAP bit or HECI command keeps the CPU in the C8
+state.
+This nearly triples the power usage in S0ix suspend, from around 1 watt
-suspend, from around 1 watt to around 3 watts.
+to around 3 watts.

+TGL-U removed support for S3 and requires S0ix.

 [wiki]: https://en.wikipedia.org/wiki/Intel_Management_Engine